 Before submitting the plan to the District Council the qualifying body must bring the proposals to the attention to people who live, work or carry on business in the area.
 This stage must include a 6-week consultation period for representations to be made.
 This is commonly referred to as the Regulation 14 consultation.

 The qualifying body should then consider the responses and possibly revise the proposals in the light of comments received before submitting their plan to Daventry District Council.
+Responses to this and details of informal and formal consultation exercises undertaken should be recorded in a consultation statement.

 Step Four: Submission consultation (Regulation 16)